Publication Relating To Transparency Notifications

 Publication relating to transparency notifications

-Mont-Saint-Guibert (Belgium), October 9, 2024 , 10:30 pm CET / 4:30 pm ET – In accordance with article 14 of the Act of 2 May 2007 on the disclosure of large shareholdings, Nyxoah SA (Euronext Brussels/Nasdaq: NYXH) announces that it received a transparency notification as detailed below.
+Mont-Saint-Guibert (Belgium), October 15, 2024 , 10:30 pm CET / 4:30 pm ET – In accordance with article 14 of the Act of 2 May 2007 on the disclosure of large shareholdings, Nyxoah SA (Euronext Brussels/Nasdaq: NYXH) announces that it received three transparency notifications as detailed below.

 BlackRock, Inc.